ghoomfrog/kid/README.md

 - `$x << $y` (left logical shift)
 - `$x >> $y` (right logical shift)

-In numeric operations, nulls are treated as 0, and spaces are treated as quantities where list items are quantity fragments.
+In numeric operations, nulls are treated as 0, and spaces are treated as their first quantity item.

-Overflow in numberic operations is dealt with by wrapping around.

 ### Relational Operators